wapo6604/wapo6604.github.io/_pages/02_Education.md

 (July 2023)
 ``` -->

-### Courses:
+### Undergraduate Courses:
-Here are the mathematics and physics units I have attended.
+Here are the mathematics and physics units I have completed in my Bachelors of Science (Major Maths/Physics).

 Mathematics:
 ```